3 new internationally flavored restaurants to spice up Charleston dining options

 A Mount Pleasant sewing shop will not have to close after all and will launch its grand reopening in a new location Friday.

-Sew Much Better, which has been operating in an outparcel building across from the shuttered Bi-Lo supermarket on Shelmore Boulevard, was going to have to close in November when her lease expired because the rent was rising up to 25 percent and she couldn't afford the jump in payments.
+Sew Much Better, which has been operating in a building across from the shuttered Bi-Lo supermarket on Shelmore Boulevard, was going to have to close in November when the lease expired because the rent was rising up to 25 percent and the owner couldn't afford the jump in payments.

 But, a couple who owns a building in nearby Shelmore Village has decided to lease commercial space at 728 Shelmore Blvd., Unit 103, to proprietor Janet Muhs, according to her husband, Tom.